elu1652/Tomasulo-Simulator/README.md

 ## Current Limitations

 - The ISA is a small custom teaching ISA, not full RISC-V.
+- FP instructions use integer values, not IEEE floating-point values.
 - Simulator capacities are fixed in code unless manually changed.
+- The simulator issues at most one instruction per cycle.
+- The CDB broadcasts at most one result per cycle.
+- `FDIV` currently shares FP_MUL resources.
+- FP pipeline stages are visual/resource-tracking state, while full instruction state remains in the in-flight instruction list.
 - The memory model is simplified.
 - LSQ behavior supports address-aware ordering and forwarding, but it is still a simplified model rather than a production CPU memory subsystem.
 - Automated tests focus on final architectural correctness and selected commit counts more than exhaustive microarchitectural timing validation.